proofrock/caddy_smallshield/README.md

 It works with IPV4.

-It tries to do it as fast as possible, avoiding going through the list if the "fate" of the request IP has already been calculated before.
+It tries to do it as fast as possible, using a high-performance and space-efficient bit tree to calculate the IP "fate".

 The parser of the blacklist looks in each line for a pattern that resembles an IP or an IP range, and loads it.
-Lines not containing any are ignored.
+Lines not containing any are ignored, as lines beginning with '#' or ';' are.

 ## Building